-Packing for a Winter getaway can seem hard.
+Packing for a Winter City Break can seem hard.
 Especially when you have hand luggage only as Winter jumpers, scarfs and boots take up so much more room than Summer dresses, sandals and shorts.
+However in many ways, I think it’s a bit easier to pack for a Winter Trip in Europe.

-- Secondly, I feel you need less outfit choices because generally, in terms of photos anyway, no one sees what you are wearing under your coat or jumper, and wearing the same black jeans for 3 days straight doesn’t seem as noticeable.
+Secondly, I feel you need less outfit choices because generally, no one sees what you are wearing under your coat or jumper, and wearing the same black jeans for 3 days straight doesn’t seem as noticeable.

-- Plus there’s no desire to wear anything different to go out for dinner in as it’s so cold the idea of changing into a thinner top isn’t that attractive!
+Plus there’s no desire to wear anything different to go out for dinner in as it’s so cold the idea of changing into a different more ‘going out’ top isn’t that attractive!

-- Also, you’ll wear one set of clothing on the plane as its likely it’ll be cold where you are flying from too so thats one less set of bulky clothes to pack.
+Also, you’ll wear one set of clothing on the plane as its likely it’ll be cold where you are flying from so thats one less set of bulky clothes to pack.

-I’ve been on quite a few European Winter Weekends away that have been rather cold (Vilnius, Amsterdam, Riga, Cotswolds, Basel, St Anton & Hamburg) and I feel like I’ve figured out and perfected the art of what to pack using hand luggage only to ensure I optimise the space in my case and don’t waste space with bulky wooly items I won’t end up wearing!
+I’ve been on quite a few European Winter Weekends away that have been rather cold (Vilnius, Amsterdam, Riga, Cotswolds, Basel, St Anton & Hamburg) and I feel like I’ve figured out and perfected the art of what to pack for a European Winter City Break using hand luggage only to ensure I optimise the space in my case and don’t waste space with bulky wooly items I won’t end up wearing!

 I’ve also not been overly cold whilst on these trips which is a huge plus so my obsession with layers has worked!